Install on a virtual machine

 The virtual disk deploys the Ubuntu OS and the Devo Relay.

-Click to download the Devo Relay virtual appliance for your hypervisor.
-If you downloaded the appliance for Hyper-V, you'll have to unzip it so the VHDX file is ready to use.
+Click to download the Devo Relay virtual appliance for your chosen hypervisor.

-- Open your hypervisor and use the OVA or VHDX file you downloaded to create the new virtual machine.
+- Open your hypervisor and use the OVA file you downloaded to create the new virtual machine.